What is Root Resorption?

 Is Root Resorption Painful?

 Surprisingly, no. Root resorption is generally asymptomatic.
 If you are experiencing pain, another cause is the culprit, and we encourage you to call or text us today to schedule a consultation.
-Summit Office Phone Number 908-499-8707
+Summit Dental Partners Phone Number 908-499-8707